Schiiss/blog/_posts/2025-04-14-building-data-products-with-databricks-apps.md

 - Precomputing embeddings and saving them locally.
 - Packaging a small FAISS index that can be queried offline.
-- Storing documents and metadata in a local format like SQLite or DuckDB.
+- Storing process documents and metadata in a local format like SQLite or DuckDB.
 - Shipping a lightweight version of the app in a container that runs on a mobile device or tablet.

 This won't be zero effort, but the good news is that since everything is already chunked, embedded, and versioned in Delta tables, we can **map that structure** to a local representation without reinventing the wheel.